 Here is a handy general guide for what to pack in each season in Yosemite.
-It is meant to provide a quick overview but suggestions vary by your planned activity type and the current weather conditions expected during your visit.
+It is meant to provide a quick overview but suggestions vary based on your planned activity type and the current weather conditions expected during your visit.

-Spring/Summer is a beautiful time to explore.
+Spring/Summer is a beautiful time to explore Yosemite and Mariposa County.
 Early spring can be wet with cool evening temps and the occasional spring storm.
 Summer is very warm in the valley but can still be cool in the higher elevation parts of the park.
 Summer time is consistently sunny with temperatures as high as low-nineties (32°C) with a low of mid-fifties (13°C).
 Early spring can be high forties (9°C) to low sixties (18°C).

 Autumn is one of the best seasons for hiking Yosemite.
 The days are still generally warm and sunny but the nights are cool.
 Colors start to change around the valley floor but the first snows have not yet arrived meaning many areas of the park that are congested during the summer time or snowed in during the winter are accessible and relatively quiet.
 The seasons are transitioning so you may need to pack a little more to make sure you are ready for sunny warm days or rainy, cool ones.
 See the packing list above for ideas on what to pack, but consider bring a heavier waterproof jacket in addition to several layers.